 - Rise to the Challenge: At the end of the cargo ship level in Dr. Grant's mode he must flee rising water as the ship presumably sinks.

 - Stock Scream:Ooh!
 Ooh!
 Ooh!
 AAAA!

 - Super-Persistent Predator: The seemingly invincible T-Rex in Dr. Grant's last level will keep chasing Grant to the end no matter how many grenades or rockets are hurled at it.

-- Super Mode: The Raptor can enter into "Rampage Mode" after conssuming enough lysine boxes, giving it limited invincibility for a while.
+- Super Mode: The Raptor can enter into "Rampage Mode" after consuming enough lysine boxes, giving it limited invincibility for a while.

 - Took a Level in Badass: Dr. Grant certainly has.
 Who knew a paleontologist could be so trained in handling weapons?

-- A Winner Is You: After beating the game all you get is a shot of Dr. Grant escaping to a cargo ship offshore in his raft, with a volcano in the background for Rule of Cool and an Epic Riff.
+- A Winner Is You: After beating the game all you get is a shot of Dr. Grant escaping to a cargo ship offshore in his raft, with a volcano in the background for Rule of Cool and a catchy guitar riff also heard at the intro of the game.
 You get almost the same screen when playing as the Velociraptor.